 When it comes to the location of the affected tooth, prices will be more affordable on the front teeth due to them only having one root.
 Unfortunately, the molars will cost more as they can have up to three roots, taking more work to treat.

 The average cost for a root canal for front teeth is between $650 – $800; premolars can cost $800-$950, and molars typically cost $1,050 – $1,200.

 Another interesting fact is that root canals performed in coastal towns are more expensive than the national average.
-Therefore, it might be beneficial for those residents to travel inland for their procedure.
+Therefore, it might benefit those residents to travel inland for their procedure.

 Treat it Early

-Another price determining factor is the severity of the damage or infection in the cavity and the process that your dentist needs to take to repair your tooth.
+Another price-determining factor is the severity of the damage or infection in the cavity and the process your dentist needs to take to repair your tooth.